#JoinFediverseWiki is almost ready for it's official launch in 8 days.

 The Ecko app on YunoHost was just updated to version 2021-12-09~ynh1.
 This adds the Static Settings UI so more can be configured without command line, fixes to poll options, and deploys the still-mostly-behind-the-scenes plugin system.

-Report bugs in installation or upgrade at https://github.com/YunoHost-Apps/ecko_ynh/issues
+Report bugs in installation or upgrade at github.com/YunoHost-Apps/ecko_

 GitLab's list of Forks is more of a normal table view which you can order by last updated or fork creation date.